florianL21/esp-idf-scd4x/README.md

 In these files you can find the implementation of the hardware abstraction layer used by Sensirion's I2C embedded drivers.
 This part of the code is specific to the underlying hardware platform.
-This is an unimplemented template for the user to implement.
+This is implemented using the esp-edf i2c driver component.
 In the `sample-implementations/` folder we provide implementations for the most common platforms.

 ### sensirion\_config.h

 In this file we keep all the included libraries for our drivers and global defines.
-Next to `sensirion_i2c_hal.c` *it's the only file you should need to edit to get your driver working.*
+Next to `sensirion_i2c_hal.c` *it's the only file that needed to be edited to get the driver working.*

 ### sensirion\_common.[ch]